OpenKnowledgeMaps/Headstart/server/workers/tests/README.md

 Run tests

 ```
-docker compose -f docker-compose-end2endtest.yml --env-file .docker.test.env run end2endtest
+docker compose -f docker-compose-integration-tests.yml --env-file .docker.test.env run integration_tests
 ```

 ## Notes about the end-to-end test setup

 The test is designed to test functionality of search.php and data retrieval endpoints, e.g. getLatestRevision.php .

 It consists of multiple containers which replicate a production setup:

-* A testrunner, which also includes a mock dataprocessing API as a fixture
+- A testrunner, which also includes a mock dataprocessing API as a fixture
-* A backend-container with a Apache2/PHP environment for running the server/services endpoints
+- A backend-container with a Apache2/PHP environment for running the server/services endpoints
-* A database container
+- A database container

 During a test, the following routing within the docker-network of the test containers happens: